DarthStrom/BlackBox/README.md

 3. The seeker marks balls as they are found
 4. Marked balls may be moved if further clues indicate that the placement may not be correct
 5. When the seeker is finished guessing, the game is scored
-    a.
-1 point for each ray used
+    - 1 point for each ray used
-    b.
-5 points for each incorrect ball
+    - 5 points for each incorrect ball

 ## Winning
-When both players have played then the player with the lowest score is the winner
+When both players have played then the player with the lowest score is the winner.

-In the case of a single player game, the score is compared with a predetermined "par" score for the given ball placement
+In the case of a single player game, the score is compared with a predetermined "par" score for the given ball placement.